trinodb/trino/presto-docs/src/main/sphinx/admin/tuning.rst

 JVM Settings
 ------------

-The following can be helpful for diagnosing GC issues:
+The following can be helpful for diagnosing garbage collection (GC) issues:

 .. code-block:: none